box/box-node-sdk/docs/folders.md

 Get a Trashed Folder
 ---------------

-A folder can be retrieved from the trash with the [`folders.getTrashedFolder(folderID, qs, callback)`](http://opensource.box.com/box-node-sdk/Folders.html#getTrashedFolder) method.
+Information about a folder in the trash can be retrieved with the [`folders.getTrashedFolder(folderID, qs, callback)`](http://opensource.box.com/box-node-sdk/Folders.html#getTrashedFolder) method.

 ```js
 client.folders.getTrashedFolder('12345', {fields: 'name,shared_link,permissions,collections,sync_state'},